Last Days of Life (PDQ®)–Patient Version

 Treatment with chemotherapy at this time can result in the following:

-- Spending last days in an intensive care unit.
+- spending the last days of life in an intensive care unit

 Decisions about Hospice